manthanank/learn-angular/README.md

 ### DoCheck

-It is called during every change detection cycle.
-It allows a component to detect and act upon changes that Angular can't detect on its own.
+It is called during every change detection run, and it is used to detect and act upon changes that Angular doesn't catch on its own.

 ```ts
 import { Component, DoCheck } from '@angular/core';